fangq/mcx/README.txt

       combine multiple items by using a string, or add selected numbers together

 == Additional options ==
- --maxvoidstep  [1000|int]     maximum distance (in voxel unit) of a photon that
+ --gscatter     [1e9|int]      after a photon completes the specified number of
-                               can travel before entering the domain, if launched outside (i.e. a widefield source)
+                               scattering events, mcx then ignores anisotropy g and only performs isotropic scattering for speed --maxvoidstep  [1000|int]     maximum distance (in voxel unit) of a photon that can travel before entering the domain, if launched outside (i.e. a widefield source)